Why write a marketing research brief?

 Throughout, use plain language, and explain any unusual or in-company terms or acronyms.

-For a totally tailored and inspiring response to your market research brief call Guy Tomlinson on +44 (0) 1628 473 699 or email [email protected].
+For a totally tailored and inspiring response to your marketing research brief call Guy Tomlinson on +44 (0) 1628 473 699 or email [email protected].

-You can also download our handy guide to writing a market research brief here.
+You can also download our handy guide to writing a marketing research brief here.